ducluongtran9121/LAB-CTF-NETSEC/WannaOne-CTF/Faster (Web)/WriteUp.md

 ![cmdflag](images/cmdflag.png)

-Paste it in the `payload` argument in URL and you can see the desired flagggggg.
+Paste it in the `payload` parameter in URL and you can see the desired flagggggg.
 No need to care the second one.

 ![cmdflag](images/flag.png)